Ayush-Gupta-2910/kaggle_churnAnalysis/README.md

 - Customers with shorter tenure showed higher churn rates.
 -Mostly female customers are showing churned behavior especially having age more than 35

-Only include findings that are actually supported by your analysis.
+Only include findings that are actually supported by our analysis.

 ## Dataset